 Church of St. James and the Dominican friary are one of the oldest brick churches in Poland and one of the most valuable national monuments.
-Attention is drawn primarily to the magnificent, Romanesque, north portal, while its rich decoration program is a unique architectural detail in Poland.
+Attention is drawn primarily to the decoration of the northern and eastern elevations, and Romanesque north portal, which is a unique architectural detail in Poland.
 Unfortunately, its triangular front was mistakenly removed during the renovation.
-The belfry has one of the oldest bells in Poland: the smaller of 1314 and the larger of 1389, while in the chancel is the wooden tomb of Adelaide, according to the tradition the founder of the pre-Dominican church.
+The belfry has one of the oldest bells in Poland: the smaller one from 1314 and the larger one from 1389.
+In the chancel there is a piscina and a timber sarcophagus of Adelaide, according to the tradition the founder of the pre-Dominican church.
 The vault in the chancel dates back to the 17th century, when some of the windows were also widened, and some were pierced.
 Moreover, the buttresses of the chancel were rebuilt many times and during the renovation, the impost’s cornices of the pillars and most of the plinths were replaced.
-The church still has sacred functions, and the Dominicans returned to the monastery after a long break in 2001.
+The church still has sacral functions, and the Dominicans returned to the monastery after a long break in 2001.
 The eastern wing rebuilt in the early modern period (without the southern bay) has survived.
 Also a fragment of the former west wing has survived, transformed in the 17th century into the chapel of St. Jack.

 Kunkel R., Późnoromańskie klasztory zakonu braci mniejszych i braci kaznodziejów w Małopolsce [w:] Architektura romańska w Polsce.
 Nowe odkrycia i interpretacje, red.
 T.Janiak, Gniezno 2009.